How to celebrate Christmas and be kind to the planet

 Eco-friendly Christmas journeys

-Here are some extra tips to help lower your emissions:
+If you're planning on driving to your Christmas bubble this year, here are some extra tips to help lower your emissions:

 Make sure your car is winter-ready.
 Keep your tyre tread and pressures at the recommended levels.